luminous-software/start-page-plus/docs-source/features.md

 ![Start Tab Options](assets/images/options-start-tab.png)

-### Max Width

-This setting will allow you to make the contents of the _Start Page+_ window wider or narrower

-The default value is `1175`.

 ### Show Start Tab Title

 This setting determines whether the *Start* tab title is displayed.

 The default value is `true`.

-### Start Tab Title
+### Start Tab Title Text

-This setting will allow you to change the *Start* tab title.
+This setting will allow you to change the text of the *Start* tab title.

 The default value is `What would you like to do today?`.